silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 ## Overloading

-"Getters" and "Setters" are functions that help us save fields to our [api:DataObject] instances.
+"Getters" and "Setters" are functions that help us save fields to our [DataObject](api:SilverStripe\ORM\DataObject) instances.
 By default, the methods `getField()` and `setField()` are used to set column data.
 They save to the protected array, `$obj->record`.
 We can overload the default behavior by making a function called "get`<fieldname>`" or "set`<fieldname>`".